bjornspockeli/nRF52_peripherals_tutorial/Readme.md

     // Check which pin that generated the event as well as which type of button action that caused the event.
 }
 ```
-    - The button pin number as well as the active state of the buttons can be seen on the backside of the nRF52 DK.
-    - After initializing the Button Handler library with button configuration you will need to enable it, there should be a appropriate function.

-3. In the event handler that you set in the button configuration structure you will have to check which pin as well as which action that generated the event.
-Add code to the event handler so that one of the LEDs of the nRF52 DK is toggled when you push one of the buttons on the nRF52 DK.
-    Hint:
-    - There are two button action types, APP_BUTTON_PUSH and APP_BUTTON_RELEASE.
-    - You can see which pins that are connected to the different buttons on the back of the nRF52 DK.

 ### 4. Servo - Controlling a servo using the PWM driver(nrf_drv_pwm.c) or PWM library(app_pwm.c)